jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 > “I want scientists to acknowledge that HeLa cells came from an African American woman who was flesh and blood, who had a family and who had a story,” her granddaughter Jeri Lacks-Whye told Nature [@noauthor_henrietta_2020].

-- [Sexually Transmitted Disease (STD) experiments in prisons and Guatemala](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828982/pdf/AJPH.2013.301520.pdf): This  (1946-1948) study of STDs started by infecting prisoners in a US prison in Indiana but later moved to Guatamal.
+- [Sexually Transmitted Disease (STD) experiments in prisons and Guatemala](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828982/pdf/AJPH.2013.301520.pdf): This  (1946-1948) study of STDs started by infecting prisoners in a US prison in Indiana but later moved to Guatemala.
 Overall this study involved infecting many vulnerable populations with STDs, including children, prostitutes, mentally ill patients, prisoners, indigenous people of Guatemala, and soldiers.

 > "...health officials intentionally infected at least 1308 of these people with syphilis, gonorrhea, and chancroid and conducted serology tests on others." [@rodriguez_first_2013]